An appraisal is estimation that concludes an opinion of value.

-Being the most popular approach, the Sales Comparison Approach is considered the most precise and best indicator of value for a property.
+The Sales Comparison Approach is commonly the most definitive and clearest indicator of cost for a house.

-The Income Approach is primarily used for determining the cost of income-producing properties based on what an investor would pay based on the amount of income a property produce.
+The Income Approach is primarily used for figuring out the cost of income-producing properties based on what an investor would pay based on the amount of income a property produce.

 An appraiser produces a professional, unbiased opinion of market value, to be used in making real estate sales.

-There are many reasons to get an appraisal from Anderson & Associates with the usual reason being real estate and mortgage transactions.
+There are a lot of reasons to get an appraisal from with the usual reason being real estate and mortgage transactions.

 If you are applying for a loan.